 - Not a bad riddle on the face of it, until you realize it could fit a table as well as a chair.
 A couch too, perhaps, but that is close enough as makes no matter, being honestly a very wide chair meant for several people and/or napping.
 Remember, a riddle can only have ONE answer.
 Thus we must change the riddle.
 So what does a chair have that a table does not?
 A back.
 Thus our chair riddle becomes: Four legs that don’t walk, a back with no spine, weight gives it strain, yet it feels no pain = a chair.
 A solid riddle, and one that rhymes no less.

 - Test the riddle.
-Give it to others to make sure it is solvable and ascertain its level of difficulty.
+Give it to others (40+ people preferably) to make sure it is solvable and ascertain its difficulty ranking.
 The chair riddle here is not terribly difficult, yet is still a stolid Lower Middle-ranking riddle.

 Luck to you, and happy riddle-making!